survivejs/react-book/manuscript/implementing_kanban/04_handling_data_dependencies.md

 ![Separate notes](images/kanban_02.png)

 The current structure allows us to keep singleton stores and a flat data structure.
 Dealing with references is a little awkward, but that's consistent with the Flux architecture.
 You can see the same theme in the [Redux implementation](https://github.com/survivejs-demos/redux-demo).
-The [MobX one](https://github.com/survivejs-demos/mobx-demo) avoid the problem altogether given we can use proper references there.
+The [MobX one](https://github.com/survivejs-demos/mobx-demo) avoids the problem altogether given we can use proper references there.

 T> `selectNotesByIds` could have been written in terms of `map` and `find`.
 In that case you would have ended up with `noteIds.map(id => allNotes.find(note => note.id === id));`.
 You would need to polyfill `find` in this case to support older browsers, though.